-Laughing Lichen is a family run northern wildcrafting business established in 2010.
+Laughing Lichen is a family run wildcrafting business established in 2010.
 Our 12-acre farm, manufacturing facility and learning center is located 30 kilometers from the city Yellowknife, Northwest Territories.
-We operate our facility %100 off-grid in the sub-arctic wilderness using solar energy.
+We operate our facility 100% off-grid in the sub-arctic wilderness using solar energy.
 The products we create are carefully crafted in small batches using hand-foraged wild herbs, berries, lichens and fungi.
 We respectfully acknowledge that Laughing Lichens business is located on Chief Drygeese Territory in the Akaitcho region, the traditional territory of the Yellowknives Dene First Nation.

 Meet our Team

 Amy Maund - Founder